-- Crews are expected to register between 08:00 and 10 minutes after the last race of the day on Friday 16th July and 08:00 and 11:00 on Saturday 17th July to confirm their entry.
-This can be done by a crew representative. - A provisional timetable will be published on the website.
+- Crews are expected to register between 08:00 and 10 minutes after the last race of the day on Friday 28th July and 08:00 and 09:00 on Saturday 29th July to confirm their entry.
+A crew representative can do this. - A provisional timetable will be published on the website.
 Competitors are expected to monitor the timetable and be ready for changes, which may also happen on the day.
-A WhatsApp group will be set up for club contacts to notify competitors of any changes. - There is only one planned event where there are heats (OCIx) please check the timetable for proposed timings.
-The provisional progression system will be published on the website the week after entries close.
+A WhatsApp group will be set up for club contacts to notify competitors of any changes. - There are only two events where there are heats (CO1x and CW1x) please check the timetable for proposed timings and which heat you are in.